-(5) That, subject to the outcome of a scrutiny review currently being carried out by Lancashire County Council, the topic of the impact of upper tier authorities on planning matters be considered for inclusion in this Team's 2016/17 work programme.
-53. EXECUTIVE WORK PROGRAMME/FORWARD PLA ΔΝ The Executive Work Programme and Forward Plan for the four month period commencing 1st February, 2016 was submitted for consideration.
-EA WORK PLAN 54.
-WURN PLAN The Team's annual work plan was submitted for information.
+- (4) That Colne Town Council be asked to provide feedback on the success or otherwise of the community toilet scheme in Colne. - (5) That, subject to the outcome of a scrutiny review currently being carried out by Lancashire County Council, the topic of the impact of upper tier authorities on planning matters be considered for inclusion in this Team's 2016/17 work programme.

+53. EXECUTIVE WORK PROGRAMME/FORWARD PLAN

+The Executive Work Programme and Forward Plan for the four month period commencing 1st February, 2016 was submitted for consideration.

+54. WORK PLAN

+The Team's annual work plan was submitted for information.